Oktosha/codam-born2beroot/README.md

 # codam-born2beroot

-Some notes on born2beroot project at Codam
+Some notes on born2beroot project at Codam.
+This file contains general notes in no particular order.
+See also `checklist.md` which roughly follows subject structure.

 ## Increasing the screen size of virtual machine